QASymphony/appium-samples/README.md

 - [qTest Automation Host 2.3.2 or later](https://support.qasymphony.com/hc/en-us/articles/115005243923-Download-qTest-Automation-Host)
 - [Appium 1.15.0](https://github.com/appium/appium/releases/tag/v1.15.0) must be installed in the same machine with Automation Host
 - [Python 3.7.4](https://www.python.org/downloads/release/python-374/) needs to be installed in the same machine with Automation Host.
 It is highly recommended to install [pyenv](https://github.com/pyenv/pyenv) and use it to configure Python 3.7 to be the default Python program in your Mac machine
+- This sample also uses [pip](https://pip.pypa.io/en/stable/) to install some python dependencies.
+So make sure you have pip installed in your machine.
+You can find the instructions to install pip at: [https://pip.pypa.io/en/stable/installing/](https://pip.pypa.io/en/stable/installing/)
 - [pytest](https://docs.pytest.org/en/latest/getting-started.html) framework is used to run our sample test and needs to be installed on the same machine with Automation Host
 - [pytest-csv](https://pypi.org/project/pytest-csv/) needs to be installed on the same machine with Automation Host.
 Note: this module is required to generate test report under CSV format
 - You test machine must have [git](https://git-scm.com/downloads) installed